 Tip # 2 Bags

-Huge Oversized bags have been in vogue, but will make you look like you are drowning if you are a petite woman.
+Huge Oversized bags have been in vogue but will make you look like you are drowning if you are a petite woman.
 They can also make heavier women look frumpy and underdressed because they are so unstructured.
-Instead, go for a small to medium sized bag with some shape that is proportionate to your size.
+Instead, go for a small to the medium-sized bag with some shape that is proportionate to your size.

-A shoulder bag with a long strap will drag you down if you are a small woman making you appear shorter and heavier, They’re great, however, for taller gals who are long waisted.
+A shoulder bag with a long strap will drag you down if you are a petite woman making you appear shorter and heavier; they’re great, however, for taller gals who are long-waisted.

-If you are on the heavy or large side, avoid tiny bags as they will make you look larger.
-Curvy gals can opt for a bag that’s more structured or boxy to help balance out your curves.
+If you are on the heavy or oversized side, avoid tiny bags, as they will make you look larger.
+Curvy gals can opt for a more structured or boxy bag to help balance their curves.

 Tip # 3 Belts

 Belts can make or break an outfit.
 They can cinch a blouse to give you the perfect fit or cut you off and make you look stubby.
 This is where proportion comes into play again.
 It’s all about the torso!

 When picking out a belt, the size of it should depend on the length of your torso and height.
-This means that a woman with a long torso should choose a wider belt while a woman with short torso looks better wearing a belt that’s thin and narrow.
+This means that a woman with a long torso should choose a wider belt, while a woman with a short one looks better wearing a thin and narrow waistband.

-Knowing the accessories that work for your body type is an important part of looking well put together.
+Knowing the accessories that work for your body type is essential to look well together.
 Do you have any A+ tips on how women over 40, 50, and beyond can shop for their body type?